rgitrepo/kubernetes-beginner-to-pro/docs/day8/taints-and-tolerations.md

-Certainly!
-Here's the tutorial reorganized for better learning flow, with separate sections for managing taints and tolerations using commands and YAML files.

----

-### Tutorial on Using Taints and Tolerations in Kubernetes
+## Taints and Tolerations in Kubernetes

 ### Table of Contents
 1. [Introduction](#introduction)